Charles0704/Research-of-Mental-Disorder-Diagnosis_Multi-Branches/README.md

 # Research of Mental Disorder Diagnosis (Multi Branches)

 ### Introduction:
-As the applications of ML algorithms in real life become increasingly common, ethical issues of AI solutions emerge especially in a sensitive human-related field such as the medical care industry.
-The output of the responsible AI framework proposed are images demonstrated to be in both high accuracy and high interpretability in field experiments with accuracy higher than 90% by prediction based on bare human eyes.
-More importantly, the images generated under the responsible framework enable experts in the field of mental health to diagnose mental disorders even if they do not know ML algorithms.
+As the real-life applications of machine learning become increasingly prevalent, ethical concerns surrounding AI solutions, especially in sensitive areas like healthcare, have gained significant attention.
+The responsible AI framework we proposed generates highly accurate and interpretable images, achieving over 90% accuracy in field experiments based solely on human visual assessments.
+More importantly, these images empower mental health experts to diagnose disorders without requiring any prior knowledge of ML algorithms, thus bridging the gap between AI and clinical expertise.

 ### Model Analysis:
 Built and trained a CNN model in a PyTorch environment to perform multi-class classification on the 2D images, achieving a final accuracy around 86%.